 Primo and Summon also send emails: catalog records, search alerts, and so forth.
 No responses are expected for these emails.

+You can have Alma email directly or use your institution's mail relay server (see Mail Relay Gateways).
 The default SMTP-Envelope-From address for these emails is what is defined for the From: address in the letter.
-In Alma, an administrator can change this using the mail handling integration profile; see Configuring Outgoing Email.
+In Alma, an administrator can configure how Alma sends emails and the From: address using the mail handling integration profile; see Configuring Outgoing Email.

 Note that the SMTP-Envelope-From address is different from the email’s message header From: address, which is used for replies and which can be configured separately for most emails.